 He is a beautiful black lab who belongs to Rob and Lee Milward and their two children, Kate and Wills.
 Gus is a cheerful puppy who loves cuddling with his family at home, going for walks, and receiving well-deserved treats.
 If you see Gus hanging out at one of our three locations or just out and about on the town, stop and introduce yourself!

 Gus can help families cope with their grief during a Funeral or Life Celebration at Milward Funeral Directors.

-In his new role as a future Grief Therapy Dog, the Milward family hopes that he will bring as much comfort to grieving families as he is bringing love into their home.
+In his new role as a future Comfort Dog, the Milward family hopes that he will bring as much comfort to grieving families as he is bringing love into their home.
 When he isn't helping families, Gus is likely out visiting children in the Lexington community or spending time with the Milward Funeral Directors' staff who need a little stress relief from time-to-time.

 Gus can be available to be present

 - when families are making funeral arrangements for a loved one

 - at a children's activity prior to a funeral service